 This story was incredible and unadventurous, which is such a strange combination.
-The story is told in two narratives: before and after the crash, and I did not enjoyed the pre-crash story.
+The story is told in two narratives: before and after the crash, and I did not enjoy the pre-crash story.
 I considered this part of the story a filler that did not add any value to the main character’s development.
-The author makes a bold decision of telling and lightly developing all those characters which at the end you cannot connect with them, and, in the end, their stories become irrelevant.
+The author makes a bold decision of telling and lightly developing all those characters which in the end you cannot connect with them, and, in the end, their stories become irrelevant.

 Moving to Edward, you have a complex, dynamic and problematic character.
 He has to deal with so much starting from surviving that horrible accident, overcoming the trauma generated by it, and how to find his place in the world and defining who he is after an event of such magnitude.
-On top of that, he has the pressure of the world in his shoulders, and he is constantly harassed by people and the siblings of the victims of the crash, and how they sanctify him and don’t respect his space or process to grief.
+On top of that, he has the pressure of the world on his shoulders, and he is constantly harassed by people and the siblings of the victims of the crash, and how they sanctify him and don’t respect his space or process to grief.

 The end of the story had so much energy and was so strong.
 The author had been building the climax and the resolution of the conflict since the very beginning of the story.
-We finally get to listen or read the reasons of the accident and how horrible it was for them all.
-The epilogue was literally life and it gave the deserve conclusion and the understanding that some wounds will heal whereas others will always left a nasty scar.
+We finally get to listen or read the reasons for the accident and how horrible it was for them all.
+The epilogue was literally life and it gave the deserve conclusion and the understanding that some wounds will heal whereas others will always leave a nasty scar.

 Check us out on social media for bookish life and weekly content creation.
 Check out our pictures, our reviews on-demand, indie reviews, and memes in any of our below networks!
 We review audiobooks, physical books, ebooks, and share bookish news!

 Want to try out Book of the Month and its beautiful versions?
 Click on the icon to get a free book on us!